For Authors|For Editors|For Reviewers

 • Adjustments of brightness, contrast or color balance may be acceptable if they are applied to every pixel in the image and as long as they do not obscure, eliminate or misrepresent any information present in the original, including the background.
 Non-linear adjustments (e.g., changes to gamma settings) must be disclosed in the figure legend.

-• Any questions raised during or after the peer review process will be referred to the Editor, who may request the original data from the author(s) for comparison with the prepared figures.
-If the original data cannot be produced, the manuscript may be rejected or, in the case of a published article, retracted.
+• Any questions raised during or after the peer-review process will be referred to the Editor, who may request the original data from the author(s) for comparison with the prepared figures.
+If the original data cannot be produced, the manuscript may be rejected or, in case of a published article, retracted.
 Any case in which the manipulation affects the interpretation of the data will result in rejection or retraction.
 Cases of suspected misconduct will be reported to the author(s)’ institution(s).

-10. Peer Review and Confidentiality
+10. Peer-Review and Confidentiality

-Peer-review involves at least two reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief, or another editor (i.e., the Editor-in-Chief in the case of regular submissions, the Guest Editor in the case of Special Issue submissions, or an Editorial Board member in the case of a conflict of interest and of regular submissions if the Editor-in-Chief allows) approved by the Editor-in-Chief.
-The Editor-in-Chief is responsible for the academic quality of the publication process, including acceptance decisions, approval of Guest Editors and Special Issue topics, and appointing new Editorial Board members.
+Peer-review involves at least two reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief, or another Editor (i.e., the Editor-in-Chief in case of regular submissions, the Guest Editor(s) in case of Special Issue submissions, or an Editorial Board member in case of a conflict of interest and of regular submissions if the Editor-in-Chief allows) approved by the Editor-in-Chief.
+The Editor-in-Chief is responsible for the academic quality of the publication process, including acceptance decisions, approval of Guest Editor(s) and Special Issue topics, and appointing new Editorial Board members.

 Through the peer-review process, manuscripts should become: